18 (Jeff Beck and Johnny Depp album)

-18 is a collaborative studio album by guitarist Jeff Beck and actor, producer and musician Johnny Depp.
+18 is a collaborative studio album by musicians Jeff Beck and Johnny Depp.
 Released on 15 July 2022 on Rhino Records, it is Beck's final studio album released before his death in January 2023.

 The 13-track collection features two Depp-penned originals and a selection of cover songs by Killing Joke, the Beach Boys, Marvin Gaye, the Miracles, the Velvet Underground, the Everly Brothers and Janis Ian.
 Upon release, the album received mixed reviews from music critics.